bnicenboim/eeguana/README.md

 information, and (iii) a long table with experimental information, such as participant number (`recording`), conditions, etc.

-*eeguana* **cannot** pre-process data for now, but I plan to incorporate pre-processing functions with time, and thus it is meant to be used on EEG files where filtering, artifact rejection, ICA, etc have already been done.
+*eeguana* cannot do much pre-processing for now, but I plan to incorporate pre-processing functions with time, and thus it is meant to be used on EEG files where filtering, artifact rejection, ICA, etc have already been done.

 See
 [Reference](https://bnicenboim.github.io/eeguana/reference/index.html)